We will take a closer look at the Breville BJE430SIL The Juice Fountain Cold Review, an 850 Watts centrifugal juicer.

 - Build quality.
 The overall impression is that it’s a high-quality product.
 All the parts fit perfectly.
 The pulp bin is what the users mention the most.
 It fits “like a glove” and prevents pieces of food from flying around the kitchen.

 - Not noisy.
 It is slightly quieter than the competition.
 You won’t wake up anyone if you are juicing early in the morning.
 (Unless you have the juicer right next to their head)

 - Limited performance for leafy greens.
 Like any high-speed centrifugal juicer, this one also will not squeeze much juice from them.
 For that purpose, you may consider masticating slow speed juicer.
 Keep in mind, they are much slower and require the food to be cut down into small pieces.

 - Slightly less juice.
-Some users claim that this juicer will produce less juice per same weight of fruit, compared to the older models.
+Some users claim that this juicer will produce less juice per same weight of fruit than the older models.
 There may be some truth to that, but it is the price to pay for the Cold Spin Technology.
-In order to produce less heat, the shredding disc must be gentler to the fruits and vegetables.
+To produce less heat, the shredding disc must be gentler to the fruits and vegetables.

 You have to give credit to the Breville BJE430SIL.
 It managed to stay amongst bestsellers facing some severe competition.

 Here are a few of them:

 Breville BJE430SIL vs. Mueller Juicer Ultra 1100W

 This juicer has more power than Breville BJE430SIL, 1100Watts, compared to 850 Watts.